306,000-gallon Ocean habitat

 Follow the journey of loggerhead sea turtles in the Loggerhead Odyssey exhibit at the Aquarium.
 Watch as tiny turtles hatch on a North Carolina beach and crawl to the ocean.
 Meet a hatchling that’s being rehabilitated at the Aquarium.
 Step into an immersive ocean setting and find out how far sea turtles travel, and the huge threats they face – primarily from plastic pollution.
 Younger visitors can test their turtle knowledge with interactive games.

 The North Carolina Aquarium at Pine Knoll Shores regularly exhibits unique art in a hallway gallery.
 Shows change quarterly.
-Check our special events section for a more detailed look at the featured artist.
-Currently, the aquarium is showcasing an exhibit by the fiber artist Eileen Williams.
-The exhibit features ocean-themed works of quilted art.
-This variety of work, named Art of the Sea, features local coastal scenes, as well as some from her travels.
+For a more detailed look at the featured artist visit the Artist Page.
+Currently, the Aquarium is showcasing an exhibit by the Colored Pencil Society of America.
+The exhibit features ocean-themed works created with colored pencils.
+This variety of work, named Small Sea Splendors, features colored pencil drawings of the ocean's smallest yet more colorful inhabitants.

 Tree-mendous nature Play Area